inmagik/webops-cmd/README.md

 # webops-cmd
 Command line interface for webops.
-Based on python and requests
+Based on python and webops-py